 What exactly is hypnosis?
 Thanks to the movie industry, most people believe the word hypnosis means mind control, is against their religion and is used only on the weak minded.
 Actually, that's not hypnosis at all; that's brain washing which was used in combination with mind altering drugs during war times.

 The process of hypnosis, from A to Z, is exactly what you put yourself through at bedtime.
 You climb into bed, take deep breaths and feel the stresses of the day leave your body with each exhale, you'll notice the TV in the other room or various sounds in the background have become no more than a low humming sound, and the only thing you're really focusing on is how warm your blanket feels around you or how soft your pillow feels beneath your head, and without even realizing it, you become sleepy and drift off to sleep.
 This entire process of relaxing so that you can go to sleep was named hypnosis, named after the Greek god Hypnos, the god of sleep.
+P.S.
+You can also get this relaxed and sleepy (hypnotic) feeling by taking a warm bath.

 Then how do people stop smoking, lose weight, eliminate stress and even dance around on stage through hypnosis?
 They don't.
 Hypnosis has nothing to do with those because hypnosis is simply the ability to let go and drift off to sleep.
 What you are thinking of is the power of persuasion, sometimes in the form of a suggestion.

-No one enjoys taking orders, so intelligent companies "persuade" employees by using a gentler method called a suggestion.
+No one enjoys taking orders, so some companies "persuade" employees by using a gentler method called a suggestion.
 "You might want to finish your paperwork before you go home so that you don't have to worry about it when you come back to work tomorrow."
 You might want to sounds a lot better than finish your paperwork.
 "You might want to" is a suggestion that gives them the false impression that they are in control of deciding whether they want to do it or not, when the boss is actually telling them to finish it now, not tomorrow.

 The same goes with people dancing around on a hypnosis stage.
-They WANT to volunteer and get up on stage and act funny so therefore they are more easily "persuaded" into doing so, whether they are in a trance or not.
+They WANT to volunteer and get up on stage and act funny so therefore they are more easily "persuaded" into doing so, whether they are in a so-called trance or not.
 Stage persuasion can either sound like a command (ie: Do this now) or a suggestion (ie: You might want to do this now) because they want to act out in the first place and therefore, won't feel intimidated from the command.
 This willingness to act out on stage is why a lot of people think their performances are fake.

 When is the right time to persuade someone, or to suggest to someone, to feel better or to act out on a stage?
 Oddly enough, when you finally let go of the stresses of your day and have become truly relaxed to the point of feeling sleepy, your mind actually becomes pretty clear; you remember where you put your car keys; the answers to a test you took earlier are now obvious now that the pre test jitters are gone, and this is also when your mind becomes truly open-minded and is now willing to take healthy suggestions or can be more easily persuaded.
 This is why commercials can be more persuasive when you are completely relaxed in front of the TV.